suletom/PJsonstore/README.md

 # Usage/examples

 1. Download the [latest](https://github.com/suletom/PJsonstore/releases/download/v1.0.0/PJsonstore_v1.0.0.zip) release, and extract to your Arduino libraries directory!
 2. Include the lib in your sketch.
-See the examples directory!
+See the example!
 3. Basic usage example:

 		#include <PJsonstore.h>